cockroachdb/docs/v22.2/bytes.md

 ## Size

 The size of a `BYTES` value is variable, but it's recommended to keep values under 1 MB to ensure performance.
 Above that threshold, [write amplification](architecture/storage-layer.html#write-amplification) and other considerations may cause significant performance degradation.

+{{site.data.alerts.callout_danger}}
+{% include {{page.version.version}}/sql/add-size-limits-to-indexed-columns.md %}
+{{site.data.alerts.end}}

 {{site.data.alerts.callout_success}}
 If your application requires large binary input in single queries, you can store the blobs somewhere your client can access them (using a cloud storage service, for example), and then reference their addresses from a statement.